 After the AGT analysis is completed, each school has a large number of results about the improvement of its students.
-Each school in the covered grades has a single-year overall AGT that covers 2009-10; a multiple-year overall AGT that covers 2007-08, 2008-09 and 2009-10; single-year AGT measures for 2009-10 specific to students with disabilities, ELL students, male students, female students, and students in the top, middle, and bottom thirds of the pretest distribution (by proficiency category); and multiple-year AGT measures that cover the same subgroups for all three periods.
+Each school in the covered grades has a single-year overall AGT that covers 2010-11; a multiple-year overall AGT that covers 2008-09, 2009-10, and 2010-11; single-year AGT measures for 2010-11 specific to students with disabilities, ELL students, male students, female students, and students in the top, middle, and bottom thirds of the pretest distribution (by proficiency category); and multiple-year AGT measures that cover the same subgroups for all three periods.
 If a school has not been open long enough to have all three AGT measures, the average score is based off of the maximal amount of data.
 In the extreme case, a school only has one year of AGT.
-In that case the average and single year will be the same.
+In that case the average estimate will not be reported.

-These results are produced for each grade in the school and each subject (ELA, Math, or Algebra) where applicable.
+These results are produced for each grade in the school and each subject where applicable.
 There is also an aggregate school wide measure that encompasses all of the grades in that school.
 This is meant to be a descriptive summary of the school since the tests in LAUSD are not vertically equated.
-In other words, because the tests in different grades do not have a comparable scale, the school wide average is only an index of grade level AGT rather than a direct AGT measure.
+In other words since the tests in different grades do not have a comparable scale, the school wide average is only an index of grade level AGT rather than a direct AGT measure.
 This is simply the sample size weighted average of the AGT measures across all of the grades in a particular subject in a school.
 Note that since most of the variation in AGT is within schools (across grades) the variance of the school level estimates will be smaller than the grade level estimates.